 Performing a comparison

 By default, an empty new text comparison tab is automatically opened when you start Merge.
-You can also open additional text comparison tabs by clicking the New text comparison button in the quick access toolbar (above the ribbon) or the ribbon itself.
-Alternatively, press Ctrl+L.
+To open an additional, new text comparison:

 Two empty areas where the compared files will be displayed take up the majority of the window.
 You can type directly into each file pane, or paste text copied from other applications.
 Alternatively, above each file pane is an entry field that you can use to enter the path to a file that you want to compare.